nicolefejfar/Team-Awesome-Final-Project/README.md

 ## Data Sources
 	• Historical movie data: https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDB-Movie-Data.csv
 	• 2021 Movie data: https://www.imdb.com/list/ls070080072/
+	• Criteria to qualify movies as successful or not: https://io9.gizmodo.com/how-much-money-does-a-movie-need-to-make-to-be-profitab-5747305

 ### Special thanks to our instructor, Dom and TA, Jake for all the assistance along the way!